 Military Suspect Rights

-You should consider yourself a suspect any time you are called in for questioning by CID, NCIS, or any other law enforcement agency, or even your chain of command if you are read your Article 31 warnings.
-You are obviously a suspect if you are arrested, detained, or apprehended by law enforcement.
+You should consider yourself a suspect any time you are called in for questioning by CID, NCIS or any other law enforcement agency, or even your chain of command if you are read your Article 31 warnings.
+You are obviously a suspect if you are arrested, detained or apprehended by law enforcement.
 You should also consider yourself a suspect if you hear rumors around your unit that you are being investigated by law enforcement or your chain of command.

 In a military investigation, another law enforcement tactic is to try to get a suspect to take a polygraph test, also known as a lie detector.
 Do not do this.
 Polygraph results are not admissible in any military court.
 This is because scientific studies, including studies conducted by the military have shown them to be unreliable due to a number of subjective factors that could indicate deception even when the suspect is telling the truth.
 Investigators want a polygraph because they know you will fail and they will use this against you in negotiating.
-The second rule is: Do not take a polygraph.
+The Number Two Rule is: do not take a polygraph.
 If you are a suspect in a criminal investigation you can contact us anytime for a free consultation.

 Tacoma Criminal Defense AttorneysRESPECTED IN STATE, MUNICIPAL, FEDERAL & MILITARY COURTS.